 increased anxiety, withdrawal from activities, or signs of depression

 Remember: Not all changes mean something is wrong.
 Some fluctuations are normal with age.
 The key is noticing patterns—a sudden or progressive change is worth paying attention to.
+Our guide on when you start noticing changes can help you understand what to watch for.

 Approaching your parent about needing more help can feel uncomfortable.
 You might worry about hurting their feelings or damaging your relationship.
 But with the right approach, these conversations can actually bring you closer together.